 How to Become a Chief Information Security Officer

-The CISO position is designed for seasoned cybersecurity professionals who have worked their way up from entry-level security positions, like security administrator, to intermediate roles, such as cybersecurity analyst, and now lead the cybersecurity team.
-Ideally, a CISO possesses both strong technical and strong leadership skills.
+The CISO position is designed for seasoned cybersecurity professionals who have worked their way up from entry-level security positions, like security administrator, to intermediate roles, such as cybersecurity analyst and now lead the cybersecurity team.
+Ideally, a CISO possesses both strong technical and leadership skills.

 A CISO candidate should hold a bachelor’s degree in an IT-focused or related business field.
 Often, CISOs are required to hold a master’s level degree in cybersecurity or similar area.